microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 - The tab switcher will be using WinUI, and so it'll be automatically linked to the UIA tree.
 This allows screen readers to find it, and so narrator will be able to navigate the switcher easily.
 - The UI is also fully keyboard-driven, with the option of using a mouse to interact with the UI.
 - When the tab switcher pops up, the focus immediately swaps to it.
-- For the sake of contrast with the background, we could make it so that it's similar to how the About Page is presented.
+- For the sake of more contrast with the background, we could use a ThemeShadow to bring the UI closer to the user, making the focus clearer.
-Specifically, a box would pop up, and the rest of the terminal would turn white with some transparency so that the focus is very clearly on the tab switcher.

 ### Security